DataDog/documentation/content/en/service_management/workflows/build.md

 ### Add an error path

-You can add an error path for the workflow to proceed down if it encounters an error.
+You can add an error path for the workflow to follow if it encounters an error.

 To add an error path:
 1. Hover over the step where you'd like to add an error path.
-1. Click and drag the **Error path** icon.
+1. Click and drag the **Error path** icon to place a new error path on the canvas.
 1. Select a workflow step to add to the error path.
 1. After configuring your step, you can add more steps to an error path and even merge your error path back into the main workflow path.
 1. When you're done configuring your error path steps, click **Save** to apply your changes.